 People with kidney disease need to make adjustments to diet and lifestyle to help live a longer and healthier life.
 Because heart attack and stroke are more common among people with kidney disease, these changes are good for the heart and kidneys.
 Dietitians can provide more detailed information about how to eat and practical tips to address daily challenges.

 A dietitian can help develop an eating and exercise plan that considers individual food preferences, level of physical activity, lifestyle and special needs to help accomplish disease management goals.
 "An RDN can help people with kidney disease better understand basic dietary guidelines for renal insufficiency, and address nutritional concerns while preserving and maintaining kidney function," says Sheth.

 What Should I Expect?

 The length of a visit with an RDN may vary.
-The first visit will typically be an in-depth assessment, including a patient's food and nutrition habits, and review of laboratory information, medical history and psychosocial history.
+The first visit typically will be an in-depth assessment, including a patient's food and nutrition habits, and review of laboratory information, medical history and psychosocial history.
 Data collected during this visit will provide the RDN with insight to help form a more comprehensive and customized nutrition care plan.
-Along with identifying nutritional areas of concern, the dietitian will provide patients with education and assist in the creation of short-term goals to address these issues.
+Along with identifying nutritional areas of concern, the dietitian provides patients with education and assists in the creation of short-term goals to address these issues.